 Another hard to find photo of me from 2010

 The medication couldn’t treat the underlying issues that had caused the anxiety.
 The medication would simply remove the pressure, allowing me to action a treatment plan that involved tackling the core issues causing my anxiety.

-And so, I began seeing a counselor.
+And so, I began seeing a counsellor.
 Weekly.
-"It's just a chat" someone once told me.
-"You've got nothing to lose".
+“It’s just a chat” someone once told me.
+“You’ve got nothing to lose”.
 And she was right.
-Although the 'chats' were challenging and tear-filled and exhausting - they were also game-changing.
-Life changing.
+Although the ‘chats’ were challenging and tear-filled and exhausting – they were also game-changing.
+Life-changing.